deniskabana/react-persistent-state-hook/README.md

   - Say goodbye to Web Storage API as a core feature and say hello to storage adapters API.
 More flexibility, more possibilities! 🔄
   - Implement Web Storage and in-memory storage as exported storage adapter functions / objects
 - **React Native support**
-  - Extend our magic to React Native projects with support for the `AsyncStorage` API.
+  - Extend our magic to React Native projects with support for the `AsyncStorage` API
 - **Simplified Usage**
   - Making it even easier with simplified usage.
 Just `const [name, setName] = usePersistentState("John")`, and we'll handle the rest based on your environment.
-It's like magic ✨ (as long as you don't care about data safety!)
+It's like magic ✨ as long as you don't care about data safety!
-  - Introduce a **breaking change** of using the sanest possible default type of storage for every platform
+  - Introduce a **breaking change** of the default types of storage 🚨
-  - Implement automatic key-gen without any user input to make default storage automagically _(help potentially needed)_
+  - Implement automatic key-gen without any user input to make default storage automagically _(help potentially needed)_ work 🧑‍🔬